KeisGSmit/PrideHackathon/README.md

 * If you find any bugs, please contact one of the team on our GitHub links below.

 ### Lighthouse
-We tested our website using DevTools Lighthouse feature, and got these results:
+We tested our website using Google DevTools [Lighthouse](https://developers.google.com/web/tools/lighthouse) feature, and got these results:

 #### Desktop
 ![Lighthouse desktop first try](src/docs/lighthousedesktop.png)